chelseadoeleman/meesterproef-1819/Product_Biography.md

 ```

 I also used State to create a prototype that made it feel like certain features work, but do not yet.
 Overall I am quite proud of this one, especially because there are a lot of button that can be found in this project.
 I also wanted to challenge myself with small animations in the project.
 I had also never worked with an ```::after``` before, so in the end I killed two birds with one stone in this component.
+I also learned how to create a gooey button with svg filters, which was pretty awesome!